Swansea City A.F.C. Under-23s: League history

 Prior to the 2012–13 season, Swansea City's second-string side were a reserve team who had mainly appeared in the Welsh Football League and the English Football Combination.
 The Reserves also had some short stints in the Western League (1919–21) and the Southern League (1921–25).
 Following Swansea City's promotion to the Premier League in 2011, Swansea's reserve team were invited to play in the 2011-12 Premier Reserve League.
 They finished 7th in what would turn out to be their last season as a 'reserve team'.

 The historical venue for Swansea City's reserve matches was the Vetch Field.
 Following the Vetch Field's closure at the end of the 2004–05 season, Swansea City's second string have played at numerous temporary homes.
 This has included St. Helen's Rugby and Cricket Ground (2005–06), Port Talbot Town F.C.'s Victoria Road (Port Talbot) (2006–09, 2010–11), The Gnoll in Neath (2009–10), Parc y Scarlets in Llanelli (2011–12).
 Swansea City's home venue for their first season as an Under-21 team was Llanelli A.F.C.'s Stebonheath Park.

 Academy

-Swansea City Academy is the youth development system of Premier League team Swansea City.
+Swansea City Academy is the youth development system of EFL Championship team Swansea City.
 It fields an under-18s team in the South Division of the Professional Development League 1 and the FA Youth Cup.
 The academy also fields an under-19s team in the FAW Welsh Youth Cup.

 The team train and play matches at the Youth Academy in Landore, Swansea and at the senior side's training base in Fairwood, Swansea.